vijay6781/Lifelong/README.md

   ------

- <h3 style="color:blue"> This Website Helps Student.This is good initiative.<br>
+ <h3 style="color:blue;margin:auto"> This Website Helps Student.This is good initiative.<br>
-  As we know that we all have old as well new book which may be useful for student.</h3>
+  As we know that we all have old as well as new book which may be useful for student.</h3>

                        NOTICE